 - an identification of the hazards

 - the steps the employer will take to control the risk – e.g. providing PPE

 The risk assessment should clearly make you, as a worker, aware of the risks to you.
-It should provide clarity on what equipment you need to keep yourself and those around you safe at work.
-The risks may include exposure to the virus itself but also changes to working practices (for example, reductions in the number of staff normally allocated to a particular job or changes to the way a job is done to ensure physical distancing.)
+It should provide clarity on what equipment is required to keep you and those around you safe at work.
+In relation to the coronavirus pandemic, the risks may have included exposure to the virus itself but also changes to working practices (for example, reductions in the number of staff normally allocated to carry out a particular job or changes to the way a job was done to ensure physical distancing.)

 No. Your entitlement to PPE is by virtue of being a worker.
 Your employer has no right to charge you for that PPE.
 Unless otherwise stated in your contract of employment, it is an implied term of your contract that your employer will provide you with the necessary PPE to do your job.

-What should I do if my employer won't provide PPE?
+What should I do if my employer didn't or won't provide PPE?

 You could draft a letter/email to your manager quoting the legislation outlines above or speak to your employer about your concerns.
 You can explicitly tell them they are breaching your right to PPE and a safe workplace.
 Again, collective correspondence is likely to be more powerful than correspondence sent from an individual.

 No matter the nature of our jobs, where we work, or what our daily tasks are, employers have a duty to protect the health, safety and welfare of their workforce.
-As the pandemic continues and restrictions on workplaces are lifted, awareness of these rights and the courage to enforce them will help individual workers, their families and public health more generally.
+As the pandemic restrictions on workplaces have lifted, a more general awareness of these rights and the courage to enforce them will help individual workers, their families, and public health in the long term.

-If you are an employee who is being forced to attend work during the lockdown, and you have concerns about whether you are being adequately protected you can Talk to Thompsons by calling 0800 0891 331.
+If you are an employee who was forced to attend work during the lockdown and you have concerns about whether you were adequately protected then or are being protected from ongoing risks now, you can Talk to Thompsons by calling 0800 0891 331.